niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 	5. [ ] SD card
 	6. [ ] move database inhouse?
 	7. [ ] set error for max 25 items?
+- [ ] maybe also add tax to the prices?

 ## Planned